matrix-construct/construct/doc/ARCHITECTURE.md

 to the simple old ways of synchronous programming where control flow and data are easy to follow.

-✝ If there are certain cases where we don't want a stack to linger which may jeopardize the c10k'ness of the daemon the asynchronous pattern is still used.
+If there are certain cases where we don't want a stack to linger which may jeopardize the c10k'ness of the daemon the asynchronous pattern is still used, thus this is a hybrid system.

+Consider coroutines like "macro-ops" and asynchronous callbacks like "micro-ops."
+The pattern tends to use a coroutine to perform a large and complex operation which may involve many micro-ops behind the scenes.
+This approach relegates the asynchronous callback pattern to simple tasks contained within specific units which require scale, encapsulating the complexity away from the rest of the project.

 ##### Can be embedded in your application with very minimal overhead.

 Linking to libircd from your executable allows you to customize and extend the functionality of the server and have control over its execution, or, simply use library routines provided by the library without any daemonization.
+Users of the library should never pay for what they don't use.
+The library should also minimize conflicts with other libraries sharing the address space.

 ##### Runs only one server at a time.